H3K4me3

 H3K4me3 is an epigenetic modification to the DNA packaging protein Histone H3 that indicates tri-methylation at the 4th lysine residue of the histone H3 protein and is often involved in the regulation of gene expression.
 The name denotes the addition of three methyl groups (trimethylation) to the lysine 4 on the histone H3 protein.

 H3 is used to package DNA in eukaryotic cells (including human cells), and modifications to the histone alter the accessibility of genes for transcription.
 H3K4me3 is commonly associated with the activation of transcription of nearby genes.
 H3K4 trimethylation regulates gene expression through chromatin remodeling by the NURF complex.
 This makes the DNA in the chromatin more accessible for transcription factors, allowing the genes to be transcribed and expressed in the cell.
 More specifically, H3K4me3 is found to positively regulate transcription by bringing histone acetylases and nucleosome remodelling enzymes (NURF).
 H3K4me3 also plays an important role in the genetic regulation of stem cell potency and lineage.
-This is because this histone modification is more-so found in areas of the DNA that are associated with development and establishing cell identity.
+This is because this histone modification is found more in areas of the DNA that are associated with development and establishing cell identity.

 Nomenclature

-H3K4me1 indicates monomethylation of lysine 4 on histone H3 protein subunit:
+H3K4me3 indicates trimethylation of lysine 4 on histone H3 protein subunit:

 Lysine methylation

 This diagram shows the progressive methylation of a lysine residue.
-The tri-methylation denotes the methylation present in H3K4me3.
+The tri-methylation (right) denotes the methylation present in H3K4me3.

 The H3K4me3 modification is created by a lysine-specific histone methyltransferase (HMT) transferring three methyl groups to histone H3.
 H3K4me3 is methylated by methyltransferase complexes containing a protein WDR5, which contains the WD40 repeat protein motif.
 WDR5 associates specifically with dimethylated H3K4 and allows further methylation by methyltransferases, allowing for the creation and readout of the H3K4me3 modification.
 WDR5 activity has been shown to be required for developmental genes, like the Hox genes, that are regulated by histone methylation.